Amirmoh11n/Classification-from-scratch/README.md

 ## Overview

-This project implements an image classification system for the CIFAR-10 dataset using a Convolutional Neural Network (CNN) built with PyTorch.
+This project implements an image classification system on the CIFAR-10 dataset using a custom Convolutional Neural Network (CNN) built with PyTorch.

-The project follows Object-Oriented Programming (OOP) principles and a modular architecture to ensure maintainability, scalability, and code readability.
+The project is designed with a modular **Object-Oriented Programming (OOP)** architecture to provide clean code organization, scalability, and easy experimentation.

-The model is trained to classify images into one of ten categories:
+The model learns to classify images into 10 different categories:

 * Airplane
 * Automobile